justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-information/specifications/README.md

 1. Navigate to the _Control Panel_ → _Commerce_ → _Products_.
 1. Click the _Specifications_ tab.
-1. Click the _Specifications Label_ sub-tab.
+1. Click the _Specifications Labels_ sub-tab.
 1. There are nine Specification Labels included by default:

     ![Specification Labels sub-tab](./images/03.png)